The sun wasnt even up, for goodness sakes.

 Moving to the back of the wreck, the underside of the 'Himma' is covered in marinelife.

-- yet another crazy guy - this time from Brazil.
+crazy guy - this time from Brazil.
 Ed and Dan are part of a secret occult organisation known as "GUE

 " which seems an innocent acronym for "Global Underwater Explorers".

 Driving out of Sydney harbour in time to catch the sunrise over the ocean, the atmosphere on board the vessel was one of bustle and excitement.
 Ed mentions he's never seen such a large group and the wreck of the 'Himma' is probably too small to accommodate such a group, but Simon is excited because such a gathering of experienced divers (and expensive equipment) is pretty much unheard of in New Zealand.
 Anchoring at the 'Himma', Ed, Dan and Simon rush to be the first into the water and thus gain the privilege of having the wreck to themselves for a few minutes until the hordes descend with their cacophonous exhalation roaring to the surface above them.
 The 'Himma' comes into view from around 20m depth, the water being quite blue and clear but the view occluded by the abundance of plankton in suspension.
 Simon, Ed and Dan descend to the upper deck and Simon relishes the familiar, euphoric effect of narcosis numbing his safety conscience.
-The
+The squares with him

 Deco in the Morning